- You can change the taskbar size in Windows 11 even though that platform doesn’t have much in the way of built-in options for doing so.

 How can I easily resize Windows 11’s taskbar?

-- Right-click the Advanced key and select New.
+5. Right-click on the Advanced option and then select New.

-- Next, double-click TaskbarSi to bring up the window in the screenshot directly below:
+8. Next, double-click on TaskbarSi to bring up the window in the screenshot directly below.

 2. Adjust the scaling settings